 Hello, visitor!
-My name is Sonya Mann, as you may have guessed from the URL.
+My name is Sonya Mann, as indicated by the URL.

 I’m fascinated by microeconomics and tribalism (especially weird subcultures).
 I read voraciously about the tech and media industries, with some politics thrown in.

-If the embedded newsletter signup thingy doesn’t load below, click here to join.
+In addition to Exolymph, I have a sporadic personal newsletter for updates on my general doings.
+If the embedded signup form doesn’t load below, click here to join.

 Please feel free to get in touch if you have any questions or want to chat.

 - I’m active on Twitter, and Facebook, and the Fediverse (Mastodon, Gnu Social, etc).

 - Check out my Keybase profile for more info.